harvardinformatics/snakemake-workshop/develop/index.md

     script: "scripts/my_script.py"
 ```

-What this does is causes Snakemake to create a temporary conda environment based on the specifications in the `yaml` file.
+What this causes Snakemake to create a temporary conda environment based on the specifications in the `yaml` file.
 This environment will be activated whenever the rule is executed, ensuring that all the required dependencies are available.
 This environment will be cached so that any other rule that uses it or any subsequent execution of the same rule can reuse it without having to recreate it.

 The major benefit of using this yaml file is that it will always travel with your project so that it essentially makes the environment documented and portable.
 By specifying the version numbers of each software package, you can better ensure that your workflow will have consistent behavior.